 The public key is the public key portion of the public-private key pair generated by the TOE as specified in FCS_CKM.1.

 FIA_X509_EXT.3.2 The TSF shall validate the chain of certificates from the Root CA upon receiving the CA Certificate Response.

 Protection of the TSF (FPT)

-TSF self-test (Extended)

-FPT_TST_EXT.2 Self-tests based on certificates